MrS0m30n3/youtube-dl-gui/docs/localization_howto.md

   * You can locally edit the translation file (PO) by opening it using a simple editor and editing the **msgstr** fields.
   * You can find the translation file (PO) after downloading it under the `youtube_dl_gui/locale/<LANG_CODE>/LC_MESSAGES/` directory.
+  * In order to get the translations from Transifex **your account needs permissions to access the project**.

 ### Getting Started
   1. Open a terminal